 Most seafood also contains L-arginine, as do most pork products, beef, oatmeal, wheat germ, wheat flour, granola, most nuts, soybeans and chickpeas.
-The amount of foods its present in means that no matter what their diet, L-Arginine is naturally a part of everyone's diet.
+Because it is commonly found in so many foods, no matter what one's diet is, L-Arginine is naturally a part of most everyone's diet.

-Although research is still ongoing and the benefits of L-arginine are still being discovered, it is known, or thought, to have many useful properties.
-One of its functions is in the production of creatine, it as been known since 1939 that L-arginine is necessary and essential for this process.
+Although research is still ongoing and additional benefits of L-arginine are still being discovered, it is known, or thought, to have many useful properties.
+It has been said that L-arginine, along with other amino acids may help in the body's production of creatine.
 Creatine is widely used by bodybuilders and athletes as it not only increases body mass but also their strength.

-L-arginine is also needed in the process to make nitric oxide, which is essential in the body, in fact nitric oxide is so important to the body as almost everything in the body depends on it.
-It can increases blood flow and circulation, which is useful not only for the heart, but as many cases of erectile dysfunction can be put down to poor circulation, taking L-arginine supplements can help many solve this problem.
-For reasons similar to this it is also though to increase peoples sex drive.
+L-arginine is also needed in the process to make nitric oxide, which is essential in the body.
+In fact, nitric oxide is so important to the body, almost everything in the body depends on it.
+It can increases blood flow and circulation, which is useful not only for the heart, but all blood circulation.

-It really does seem that L-arginine can help with everything and with 30,000 research articles published on it since the 30's and work still being done on it today, we still don't know the full benefits of this amino acid.
+With 30,000 research articles published on L-arginine since the 30's and work still being done on it today, we still don't know the full benefits of this amino acid.